-- A net loss is the amount determined under IRC Chapter 1, Subtitle A, with the modifications specifically prescribed under Oregon law. - The Oregon deduction is the sum of unused net losses assigned to Oregon for preceding taxable years. - A net operating loss carryforward is required to be reduced by the entire Oregon taxable income of intervening tax years [ORS 317.476(4)(b)]. - Enter the deduction on Schedule OR-AP-2, line 10a for net losses assigned to Oregon during the preceding taxable years (and not previously deducted).
-Enter as a positive number. - Net losses can be carried forward up to 15 years. - Oregon doesn't allow net losses to be carried back. - For losses, and built-in losses occurring before a change in ownership (SRLY limitations), Oregon is tied to the federal limitations (IRC §382 and §384; ORS 317.476 and 317.478). - The total net loss deduction on a consolidated Oregon return is the sum of the net losses available to each of the corporations subject to the limitations in OAR 150-317-0460. - REITs, if qualified under IRC §856, aren't allowed a net loss deduction [ORS 317.476(5)]. - Attach a schedule showing your computations.
+- A net loss is the amount determined under IRC Chapter 1, Subtitle A, with the modifications specifically prescribed under Oregon law. - The Oregon deduction is the sum of unused net losses assigned to Oregon for preceding taxable years. - A net operating loss carryforward is required to be reduced by the entire Oregon net income of intervening tax years [ORS 317.476(4)(b)]. - Net losses can be carried forward up to 15 years. - Oregon doesn't allow net losses to be carried back. - For losses, and built-in losses occurring before a change in ownership (SRLY limitations), Oregon is tied to the federal limitations (IRC §382 and §384; ORS 317.476 and 317.478). - The total net loss deduction on a consolidated Oregon return is the sum of the net losses available to each of the corporations subject to the limitations in OAR 150-317-0460. - REITs, if qualified under IRC §856, aren't allowed a net loss deduction [ORS 317.476(5)].

-Net capital loss deduction
+Net capital loss deduction.

 - Enter the deduction on Schedule OR-AP-2, line 10b.
 Enter as a positive number. - Oregon allows a net capital loss deduction for losses apportioned to Oregon and carried from another year. - The deductible loss is limited to net capital gain included in Oregon income.
-Capital losses must be carried back three tax years and then may be carried forward for up to five tax years. - Include a schedule showing your computations including the tax year the net capital loss originated (ORS 317.476 and supporting rules).
+Capital losses must be carried back three tax years and then may be carried forward for up to five tax years. - Include a schedule showing your computations including the tax year the net capital loss originated (ORS 317.476 and supporting administrative rules).

 Line 6.
 Apportionment percentage.
-Enter the apportionment percentage from Schedule OR-AP-1, line 22.
+Enter the apportionment percentage from Schedule OR-AP, part 1, line 22.